nguyenphuminh/catniff/README.md

 ## Todos

-I'm mostly just learning and playing with this currently, so there are no concrete plans yet, but here is what I currently have in mind:

-* Fix whatever is the problem right now (there are a lot of problems right now lol).
+* Bug fixes.
-* Add more tensor ops.
+* More tensor ops.
-* Proper documentation.
+* More detailed documentation.
 * GPU acceleration.
 * Some general neural net APIs.
-* Refactor code.
+* Code refactoring.
 * Proper tests.
 * Option to load more backends.